 - Bridge of Remembrance

-Day Two in Christchurch New Zealand: Get Outdoors and Explore
+Day 2 in Christchurch New Zealand: Get Outdoors and Explore

 You can walk down the same track or trek over the hill and down into Lyttelton.

-Head in about morning tea time to ensure yourself a treat, as there are often lines out the door and the treats regularly sell out.
-Popular favourites are the lemon meringue donuts with lemon cheesecake filling, churro donuts and snickers donuts.
+Head in about morning teatime to ensure yourself a treat.
+There are often lines out the door and the treats regularly sell out.

-It is also home to New Zealand’s longest zipline.
-The 3 hour zipline tour will have you whizzing above the trees and let you feel like you are flying.
-A great experience and another great way to see those beautiful city views.RESERVE NOW
+It is also home to the longest zipline in New Zealand.
+The 3-hour zipline tour will have you whizzing above the trees and let you feel like you are flying!

 Kids will love seeing the penguins being fed and the Antarctic 4D movie.
 Another highlight is riding on the Hagglund ride.
 It’s a real Antarctic vehicle that can cross crevasses and drive up incredibly steep hills.